BlinkZer0/Shitty-Clock-Unlicensed/README.md

 *"The dark mode is gorgeous but my lawyer says enabling it is a federal crime."*
 — Design Enthusiast, under investigation

 *"Every second costs money.
-The anxiety widget costs money.
+The therapy costs money.
 Closing costs money.
 I'm trapped."*
 — Imprisoned User, 2025

 *"The counter-reverse charges are genius.
 I thought I was reducing debt by reversing time, but I was INCREASING it.
 This is financial terrorism."*
 — Time Traveler, double screwed

+*"The virtual therapist told me $9.50 per moment.
+I had ONE moment of peace.
+That was 3 hours ago.
+Still having the same moment apparently."*
+— Therapeutic Victim, honor system exploited

+*"I tried the virtual therapist to reduce my anxiety.
+Now I have anxiety about my therapy costs.
+The irony is not lost on my lawyer."*
+— Therapy Patient, caught in recursive billing loop

 *"I just wanted to see a clock.
 Now I'm being billed in imaginary currency for temporal paradoxes."*
 — Confused Visitor, paying eternally